jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 Cartilage thickness is based on Faber et al. (2001)[@Faber2001] and Eckstein et al. (2001)[@Eckstein2001].
 The material properties are based on Robinson et al. (2016)[@Robinson2016].

 #### Meniscus

 The material parameters are based on Peña et al. (2005) [@Pena2005].
-An Ogden material model is applied using an alpha of 1 and therefore using neo-hookean modelling with a modulus of 59 MPa.
-The imput parameters for meniscus were determined from the review by Joao in Trad et al. (2018)[@Trad2018].
+An Ogden material model is applied using an alpha of 1 and therefore using Neo-Hookean modelling with a modulus of 59 MPa.
+The input parameters for meniscus were determined from the review by Joao in Trad et al. (2018)[@Trad2018].

 Both cartilage and meniscus are modelled as linear elastic homogeneous materials, due to instant loading conditions as in Peña et al. (2006)[@Pena2006].

 <!-- - [ ] TODO: enhance material properties and calibrate to published curves  -->

 ### Connection between Fibula and Tibia

 Crural Interosseous membrane ([Anterior view](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs00276-013-1199-9/MediaObjects/276_2013_1199_Fig4_HTML.jpg?as=webp), [Posterior view](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs00276-013-1199-9/MediaObjects/276_2013_1199_Fig3_HTML.jpg?as=webp))

 140 beams were created oriented as described in Elamrani et al. (2013)[@Elamrani2013]: "Fibers of the anterior layer made an angle of 13° (SD 2.6) with the axis of fibula.
 Those of the posterior layer made an angle of 24.2° (SD 2.48) with the axis of fibula."
 The average thickness of the membrane is 0.54 mm.